Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro Tips for Oceanside Sofa

-• Measure usable seating space, not just overall width; the wide arms change how many people fit comfortably.
+• Measure usable seating space, not just overall width; the arms change how many people fit comfortably.

 • Rotate favorite spots so the cushions wear more evenly over time.